AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

 ---
 # Style AEM CIF Core Components {#style-aem-cif-core-components}

 The [CIF Venia Project](https://github.com/adobe/aem-cif-guides-venia) is a reference code base for using [CIF Core Components](https://github.com/adobe/aem-core-cif-components).
-In this tutorial you will inspect the Venia reference project and understand how CSS and JavaScript used by AEM CIF Core components are organized.
-You will also create a new style using CSS to update the default style of the **Product Teaser** component.
+In this tutorial, you inspect the Venia reference project and understand how CSS and JavaScript used by AEM CIF Core components are organized.
+You also create a style using CSS to update the default style of the **Product Teaser** component.

 >[!TIP]
 >